UST-QuAntiL/qhana-plugin-runner/docs/wu-palmer-pipeline.md

 The pipeline requires the following input data:

-* a list of the entities to be compared,
+* a list of the {ref}`entities <data-formats/data-model:entities>` to be compared,
 * metadata describing the attributes of the entities,
 * a ZIP archive containing the corresponding taxonomies.

 For each selected attribute, the attribute metadata must contain a `refTarget` pointing to the corresponding taxonomy file.
-The Wu-Palmer plugin only supports taxonomies with `"type": "tree"`.
+The {ref}`Wu Palmer similarities plugin <wu-palmer>` only supports taxonomies with `"type": "tree"`.

 ## Pipeline Overview